Morten Hjulmand

-Morten Blom Due Hjulmand (/da/; born 25 June 1999) is a Danish professional footballer who plays as a defensive midfielder for Primeira Liga club Sporting CP, which he captains, and the Denmark national team.
+Morten Blom Due Hjulmand (/da/; born 25 June 1999) is a Danish professional footballer who plays as a defensive midfielder for La Liga club Atlético Madrid and the Denmark national team.

 Hjulmand joined Admira Wacker's youth system from Copenhagen in May 2018 and made his first-team debut in July.
 In January 2021, he moved to Serie B side Lecce, helping win the 2021–22 Serie B title, and achieve to promotion from the same division to Serie A. Sporting CP signed him in August 2023 and he helped them win the 2023–24 Primeira Liga title.

 Hjulmand has also represented Denmark at various youth levels, before making his senior international debut in September 2023, and he was selected for UEFA Euro 2024.